olliephillips/slippytrumpet.io/content/posts/how-to-make-money-with-crypto-via-itos-and-tokens-part-1.md

 ]
 +++

-## It is possible to make money on Cryptocurrencies, in an interesting but short window post ITO (Intial Token Offering).
+## It is possible to make money on Cryptocurrencies, in an interesting but short window post ITO (Initial Token Offering).
 Trust me there's more here than a clickbait title, but first we need to introduce our subject.

 When people think of Cryptocurrencies, if they know what they are, they think of Bitcoin first, and maybe the altcoins, of which there are many, such as Litecoin and Ethereum, to name just two.